Q: What is the difference between graduation and Commencement?

 tassels!"
 The undergraduates, joyfully and in unison, move their tassels to the

-Master's candidates: Tassels go on the left side.
+Candidates for Master's degrees and Advanced Certificates: Tassels go on the left side.
 You do not move the tassel; it

 remains on the left before, during and after graduating.